 IWRA actively promotes the exchange of knowledge and experiences across countries and regions.
 The critical importance of local-base knowledge and experiences is strongly emphasised in our information exchange activities.
 The belief that sustainability requires interdisciplinary action and international cooperation is a driving force behind the Association.

-IWRA has developed national or geographical chapters in China, India, Japan, Oceania, and Mongolia to further implement its mission and focus its activities.
+IWRA has developed national or geographical chapters in China, India, Japan, Latin America & Caribbean, Oceania, and Mongolia to further implement its mission and focus its activities.
 These chapters allow for extensive regional networking among IWRA members.